Department of Veterans' Affairs (Australia): Key legislation

 The Department of Veterans' Affairs is responsible for administration of several key Acts:

 Key officeholders

 Department secretary

-The Secretary of the Department of Veterans' Affairs is Liz Cosson, since May 2018.
+The Secretary of the Department of Veterans' Affairs is Alison Frame, since 23 January 2023.
 In addition to her role of departmental secretary, she is also the President of the Repatriation Commission and Chair of the Military Rehabilitation and Compensation Commission.

 Below is a full list of the Department's Secretaries since it was established.